sumon-ohid/42-ft_transcendence/README.md

 ## Online Pong Game

 This project is about famous classic online pong game.
-In game you can 2 players can play using same keyboard.
+In game we have 2 Players, 4 Players, Tournament and AI Game play.
+Play against AI.
 Can play tournament againt each other.
 Can choose custom avatar and nickname before game starts.
+AI chatbot and much more.

 ## Tech Stack